siongui/userpages/content/articles/2016/02/06/go-undefined-test-in-gopherjs%en.rst

 ###################################

 :date: 2016-02-06T02:24+08:00
-:tags: Go, Golang, GopherJS, Go to JavaScript
+:tags: Go, Golang, GopherJS, Go to JavaScript, Web Storage
 :category: GopherJS
 :summary: Check if something (object, variable, API, ...) is undefined or not in
           GopherJS_.